nexmo-se/vonage-deepgram-voice-agent/README.md

 In this diagram, the application is shown in two parts for easier description, however both parts are in one source code file in this repository.</br>

-First, a call is established with the user, it can be an inbound call or an outbound call,</br>
+First, a call is established with the User, it can be an inbound call or an outbound call,</br>
-then a WebSocket leg is established with the Connector (part 1) which sends the audio from the user to Deepgram Voice Agent (DG VA).</br>
+then a WebSocket leg is established with the Connector (part 1) which sends the audio from the User to Deepgram Voice Agent (DG VA).</br>

-Received audio from DG VA are sent to the user.
+Received audio from DG VA are sent to the User.

-Received user and agent transcriptions are sent to the Orchestrator (part 2).</br>
+Received User and Agent transcriptions are sent to the Orchestrator (part 2).</br>

 ## Set up